vaskoGut/Learning/README.md

 ***One-way data binding:***
 State/Data  ───────>  UI/View
 The UI receives data from the state, but changes in the UI do not automatically update the state.

+64. ### process-transpilation
+The process of transpilation is a process of taking source code and rewriting it to accomplish the same results but using syntax that’s understood by older browsers.

 ***Two-way data binding:***
 Data flows in both directions: